SshikharAgrawal/SQL_Assignment/README.md

 **Q4**

-1)It was required to get min marks for a particular emailid so we used min aggretage function and groupby metchod to do so.
+1)It was required to get min marks for a particular emailid so we used min aggretage function and groupby metchod to do so by deleting it from the same table.

-2)select min(Candidate_Id),Email from temp group by Email;
+2)DELETE FROM
+  email_id WHERE
+  NOT candidate_id IN (
+    SELECT
+      *
+    FROM
+      ( SELECT
+          MIN(candidate_id)
+        FROM
+          email_id
+        GROUP BY
+          email
+      ) AS temp
+  );